gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/known-issues-gij-cloud.md

 &nbsp;

-## Duplicate Smart Commit Commands
+## Duplicate Smart Commit commands

 When both Atlassian and GitKraken Smart Commit processors are enabled, users see duplicate `#comment` and `#time` commands.